xmartlabs/blog/_posts/2023-10-02-adapting-teams-to-enterprise-needs.md

 ## Keep an Active Search

 A key aspect of having a flexible and adaptable team is ensuring that you will be able to cover any new roles that arise.
 Sometimes you will be able to do so with internal talent, with people you have on the bench or on other projects, but oftentimes, the role or technology is one you might not have the internal capabilities for.

-In order to avoid delays, it's advisable to keep a constant proactive search for those niche roles that might be harder to find within the market.
+To avoid potential delays, it's advisable to proactively seek individuals with specialized skill sets that may be harder to find within the market.
+Once identified, ensure internal approval for these niche roles, and inform the client about these potential candidates who could complement and enhance the team.
+This proactive approach not only streamlines the recruitment process but also reinforces transparency and client collaboration.```

 At Xmartlabs, our recruiters are constantly on the lookout for possible candidates for those positions that are harder to fill and that usually take more time.
 Once a possible match is found, they undergo an interview process that includes instances with the team that's already working for the client and that they will potentially work with, and that culminates with a screening with the client so they can give the go-ahead.